glkrlos/wowparser/README.md

 Copyright(c) 2023 - Carlos Ramzuel - Tlaxcala, Mexico

 ## WoWParser 3.1 (Zitacuaro):
-    * New Version 3.1 has been Released.
+    * New Version 3.1 Revision 220 has been Released.
     * New: For each new version of parser now will have a codename.
     * New: Enabled the parse of DB2 and WDB files.
 For WDB files requires maximum version 15595 to parse it.
 Just the parse of itemcache.wdb is disabled for now.
     * Now have 4 executables, two for Linux (i386 and AMD64) and two for Windows (x86 and x64), and is compiled under linux debian.